JuliaLang/julia/doc/src/manual/modules.md

 # [Modules](@id modules)

-Modules in Julia help organizing code into coherent units.
+Modules in Julia help organize code into coherent units.
 They are delimited syntactically inside `module NameOfModule ... end`, and have the following features:

 1. Modules are separate namespaces, each introducing a new global scope.
 This is useful, because it